How to Overcome Self Doubt

 You are the only person who can stop you from doubting yourself.
 You are the only person who can start replacing the belief that “I can’t” with the belief that “I can.”
 Every time you think of an “I can’t” statement related to something you would like to achieve, you should write it down.
 Next to it, you should write any reasons, logical or illogical, why you think you can’t.
 Then, next to those write what you think it would take for you to believe that you actually can do whatever it is you now think you can’t do.

 As a Christian, I believe that all good things come from God, and God has given you and I complete control over how we use fear.
 The choice is yours.
-The best way to fight fear, for me—as a Christian, is to become filled with the Holy Spirit of Jesus.
+The best way to fight fear, for me—as a Christian, is to become filled with the faith that comes from the Holy Spirit of Jesus.
 Even Jesus needed the power of the Holy Spirit to fight the devil (Luke 4:1-2,14).
 My faith teaches me that if I learn to rely on Jesus, I will never lose touch with the comfort that only God can provide.
 This reliance then comforts and keeps me no matter what kind of fear or challenge I am facing.

 Step Three: Replace Negative Thoughts with Positive